xinghuo4096/Raw-subtitle-nibble-machine/README.en.md

 # Raw-subtitle-nibble-machine生肉啃食机

-Use Google Translate to translate the English subtitles that come with the movie episodes to generate bilingual subtitles.
+Machine translation of subtitles carried in movie episodes to generate bilingual subtitles.

+- Support most languages.Such as Chinese-English, Chinese-German, Chinese-Swedish.

+Current engines.

+1. Google Translate
+    *October 2, 2022 found Google Translate to close the service to China.
+    Available through proxy.*

+2. Baidu Translate